remoteoss/snowflake-utils/README.md

 - database: the database in which the schema is located.
 Can be used to override the database specified in the settings
 - role: the role to be used to perform operations on the table.
 If set, it takes precedence over the one set in the connection
 - include_metadata: whether any [metadata](https://docs.snowflake.com/en/user-guide/querying-metadata#metadata-columns) should be included when COPYing files to the table.
 The corresponding columns need to exist.
-- table_structure: optional specification of the table structure, that will otherwise will be auto-inferred from the fields
+- table_structure: optional specification of the table structure, that will otherwise be auto-inferred from the fields

 Available (public) methods: